lichess-org/chess-openings/README.md

 Contributing
 ------------

 Improvements, additions and fixes are welcome.
+If you have concrete suggestions, please be bold and submit the proposed changes directly as pull requests!

-Regenerate the files in `dist/` by runnig `make`.
-Do not manually edit them.
+Do not manually edit the generated files in `dist/`.
+You can run `make` to update them, or let the maintainer do this.

 Copyright
 ---------